ararog/deboa/examples/README.md

 # Examples

-## Bora

-This example shows how to use bora to quickly create a REST API client based on JSONPlaceholder.

 ## Blog

 This example shows how to use vamo to create a simple rest client for a blog api.